-Under the revised TCA, TSPs are obliged to combat any unauthorised manipulation of telecommunications equipment, for instance by rerouting or preventing connections or by suppressing information.
-Further provisions shall be contained on Ordinance level regarding availability, operations, ensuring redundant infrastructures, reporting malfunctions, traceability of operations, and the aforementioned redirection or prevention of connections as well as suppression of information.
+Under the revised TCA, TSPs are obliged to combat any unauthorised manipulation of telecommunications equipment, for instance by rerouting or preventing connections, or by suppressing information.
+Further provisions are contained at ordinance level regarding availability, operations, ensuring redundant infrastructures, reporting malfunctions, traceability of operations, and the aforementioned redirection or prevention of connections as well as suppression of information.

-On 19 April 2018, the Federal Council adopted the "National Strategy for the Protection of Switzerland against Cyber-risks (NCS)" for the period of 2018-2022.
+On 19 April 2018, the Federal Council adopted the "National Strategy for the Protection of Switzerland against Cyber-Risks (NCS)" for the period of 2018-2022.
 The strategy builds on the results of the previous NCS adopted earlier in 2012, and aims to develop it further.
-The objective is to minimise cyber-risks.

 The strategy encompasses new standardisation and regulations objectives, and lays the ground for discussions on minimal standards for cybersecurity and new notification duties for cyber-incidents.